Notes to the consolidated financial statements

 The consolidated financial statements of the Group have been prepared on the historical cost basis, except for:

-- derivative financial instruments and available for sale financial assets which are stated at fair value.
+- derivative financial instruments which are stated at fair value.

 Presentation currency.
 The presentation currency is the USD.
 The translation of the consolidated financial statements into the presentation currency was performed in accordance with the requirements of IAS 21 «The Effects of Changes in Foreign Exchange Rates».